kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 ### Simple Volume ###

-Where in docker and docker-compose it would essentially mean that we had something persistent here that is not the case.
-There are multiple types of volumes *emptyDir* volumes are shared filesystems inside a pod, this means that their lifecycle is tied to a pod.
+Where in docker and docker-compose it would essentially mean that we had something persistent, here that is not the case. *emptyDir* volumes are shared filesystems inside a pod, this means that their lifecycle is tied to a pod.
 When the pod is destroyed the data is lost.
+In addition, simply moving the pod from another node will destroy the contents of the volume as the space is reserved from the node the pod is running on.
+Even with the limitations it may be used as a cache as it persists between container restarts or it can be used to share files between two containers in a pod.

 Before we can get started with this, we need an application that shares data with another application.
 In this case, it will work as a method to share simple log files with each other.
 We'll need to develop the apps: